Official Withdrawal – Student Initiated

 - Not enrolled at PCC for six (6) consecutive semesters (2 years).
 Students in this category must reapply for admission and upon readmission, they will revert to Eligible for Official Withdrawal Status, and may now accumulate up to an additional eight (8) official withdrawals.

 If an additional official withdrawal is obtained for a student who has regained eligibility to withdraw, the student will again revert to Ineligible Official Withdrawal Status, and once again have to complete one of the previous stipulations to regain Eligible for Official Withdrawal Status.

-IMPORTANT: Official Withdrawal Policy is effective as of Fall 2016.
-Withdrawals processed prior to this date will not be included in this policy.
-This policy may affect other PCC policies, such as Academic Standing and Satisfactory Academic Progress for financial aid students.
+IMPORTANT: This policy may affect other PCC policies, such as Academic Standing and Satisfactory Academic Progress for financial aid students.
 Please refer to these policies for further information.